Coke R. Stevenson: Historiography

 Caro responded to these criticisms in an essay in the New York Times Book Review of February 2, 1991.
+The author asserted that rumors of vote stealing on Stevenson's part were believed primarily by younger members of Johnson's circle who had hardly served during Stevenson's tenure, and that "most of the politicians outside that circle who were old enough to be Stevenson's contemporaries said he had never stolen votes."
 This essay also appeared as an afterword to the paperback edition of Means of Ascent.